ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 **Performance Metrics:** Traditional testing metrics like pass/fail don’t apply directly to ML models.
 Instead, we use statistical metrics like accuracy, precision, recall, F1 score and AUC-ROC to evaluate model performance.
 Understanding and choosing the right metrics is key to effective testing.

-**Model Degradation over time:** As new data becomes available; an ML model’s performance can degrade causing a problem known as model drift.
+**Model Degradation Over Time:** As new data becomes available, an ML model’s performance can degrade causing a problem known as model drift.
 This means continuous monitoring and retraining are equally important, adding complexity to the testing process.

 ## Model Evaluation Vs. Model Testing